 No matter how long you have been living with a bunion, we likely don’t have to tell you how much of an inconvenience it can be.
-It can affect everything from your shoe choices to how long you can spend time out walking and enjoying what you love.
-Once the pain and discomfort reach a certain point, it feels like the bunion takes over the day!
+It can affect everything from your shoe choices to how long you can spend time out walking and enjoying what you love to do.
+Once the pain and discomfort reach a certain point, it feels like the bunion takes over your day.

 While both Dr. Fox and Dr. LoBello are knowledgeable regarding bunions in our office, Dr. LoBello is especially focused on this condition.
-During his time as chief podiatry resident of Huntington Hospital at Northwell Health, he received extensive surgical training on treatment of many painful foot deformities—bunions included.
+During his time as chief podiatry resident of Huntington Hospital at Northwell Health, he received extensive surgical training on treatment of many painful foot deformities—including bunion deformities.

-But wait!
-Does every bunion problem need surgery?
+That being said, does every bunion problem require surgery?
 Absolutely not.
-Dr. LoBello is not here to go on a surgical bunion bonanza.
-Surgery is only considered when other options have not or would not be effective enough at providing relief.
+Surgery is only considered when non-surgical conservative options have not been effective at providing pain relief.

-There are more options than surgery for treating a bunion, and we consider those first before taking any invasive actions.
+There are many conservative treatment options than surgery for treating a bunion, and we consider those first before taking any invasive actions.

 Conservative Approaches to Bunion Pain